ethereum/execution-apis/docs/making-changes.md

 When considering a change to the API, it's important to keep a few guiding principles in mind.

-### Neccesity
+### Necessity

-The most common path to a newly standardized method is neccesity.
+The most common path to a newly standardized method is necessity.
 As the protocol changes over time, new types of data become available.
-EIP-2930 neccesitated the introduction of `eth_accessList` and EIP-1559 neccesitated `eth_feeHistory`.
+EIP-2930 necessitated the introduction of `eth_accessList` and EIP-1559 neccesitated `eth_feeHistory`.

 Therefore, a good question to ask before making a new API proposal is whether or not the method is strictly neccessary.
 Sometimes the answer is yes even